Only Scratched The Surface of Things To Do In Singapore

 Singapore has a number of different ethnic areas to explore when you visit.
 Beautiful temples show the difference in design and how colourful and ornate they appeared in contrast to a very traditional Anglican church.

 We saw many of the city sights as we went by that may all be worth a hop off to visit.
-We could see the large shopping complexes, interesting architecture and historical monuments.
+There were large shopping complexes, interesting architecture and historical monuments.

 We were amused to spot a statue (Singapore Soul – 2011) in the Ocean Financial Centre Square that was by the artist Jaume Plensa, who had a similar statue (Overflow – 2005) in the Outdoor Statue Garden in New Orleans.